zeeduino/arduino-xc/README.md

-## Arduino-XC - easily portable Arduino code base
+## Zeeduino-XC - portable implementation of Arduino/Wiring core functions and classes

-Main goal of this project is to bring to your favourite microcontroller that ease of setting up, coding and building electronics gadgets which is a hallmark of [Arduino](https://www.arduino.org/) project.
+Main goal of this project is to bring to your favourite microcontroller that ease of setting up, coding and building electronics gadgets which is a hallmark of Wiring and Arduino projects.

 It essentialy makes available for any microcontroller: